cruzang000/pythonProjects/scientificComputing/arithmetic-arranger/README.md

 This project is a function that receives a list of strings that are arithmetic problems and returns the problems arranged vertically and side-by-side.
 The function should optionally take a second argument.
-When the second argument is set to `True`, the answers should be displayed.
+When the third argument is set to `True`, the answers should be displayed.

 ### For example